trentcowden/Waha/README.md

 A Lesson is organized into 3 or 4 sections, called **Chapters**.
 Each chapter is an individual audio file but Waha switches between them seamlessly so that the lessons feel continuous.
 Additionally, each Chapter is displayed on the Play Screen in text form in the **Lesson Text Viewer** component as well for those that like to read along.
 The chapters are as follows:

-1. **Fellowship**: A series of questions, called a **Question Set**, designed to help the group connect, remember what they committed to during their last meeting, pray for each other, and prepare to listen to the Scripture.
+1. **Fellowship**: A series of questions, called a **Question Set**, designed to help the Group connect, remember what they committed to during their last meeting, pray for each other, and prepare to listen to the Scripture.
 2. **Story**: A reading of Scripture.
-3. **Training**: Used only in some Mobilization Tools lessons, this chapter contains a video that the group watches together.
+3. **Training**: Used only in some Mobilization Tools lessons, this chapter contains a video that the Group watches together.
-4. **Application**: Another Question Set designed to lead the group through discussing and applying what they heard/read in the Story chapter and potentially the Training Chapter.
+4. **Application**: Another Question Set designed to lead the Group through discussing and applying what they heard/read in the Story chapter and potentially the Training Chapter.

 The Chapters fall into 1 of two categories: a Question Set or a piece of Lesson Content.

 The Fellowship and Application Chapters are Question Sets.
 Question Sets are reused across multiple lessons since they aren't dependent on specific Scripture.
 However, there are still some Question Set variants for each of the 2 Chapters.
 All of these variants are downloaded when the user installs a new Language.
-See `downloadLanguageCoreFiles` in `redux/reducers/database.ts` and `redux/reducers/storedDownloads.ts`.
+See `downloadLanguageCoreFiles` in `/redux/reducers/database.ts` and `/redux/reducers/storedDownloads.ts`.
 They are named by a simple convention.
 We'll take the standard Fellowship Chapter Question Set name as an example: `ft-f-standard`. `ft` refers to a Question Set that is used in a Foundational or Topical lesson.
 The other option is `mt` which means it's used in Mobilization Tools lessons. `f` means this Question Set is used for Fellowship Chapters.
 The other option is `a` which means it's used for Application Chapters.
 Finally, `standard` means this Question Set is the Question Set that the other variants are based off of.
 For other Question Sets, this part is unique to how a variant differs from its standard.
 As an example, Story Set en.1.4 focuses on Growing as a Disciple of Jesus and contains one additional question related to that.
 Though it only differs in that one question, a fully separate Question Set (and audio file) is necessary.
 There are 11 different Question Sets used in the Standard Waha curriculum.
 These names are also the file names used for the mp3s for these Question Sets.

 - `ft-f-standard`: DBS Standard Fellowship Questions used in all Foundational and all Topical Story Sets.
 - `ft-a-standard`: DBS Standard Application Questions used in all Topical Story Sets and Foundational Story Sets 1.1, 1.2, and 1.3.